-A master license agreement (MLA) is an agreement between the State of Utah (i.e., the Department of Technology Services [DTS]) and a software vendor to purchase server and PC desktop software at large discounts.
+A master license agreement (MLA) is an agreement between the State of Utah (i.e., the Division of Technology Services [DTS]) and a software vendor to purchase server and PC desktop software at large discounts.
 State of Utah executive branch agencies can use this type of agreement to purchase software at a discounted rate.
 The DTS Purchasing Team submits requests for this software via the DTS purchasing system.

 The following software is available to State of Utah executive branch agencies at a discounted rate through a state MLA:

 - Microsoft System Center Configuration Manager (SCCM): The software that is used for hardware and software management, patch management, and policy management